I am the art geek; also known by my nickname Pepper. This work you will view on this page

 and beyond the call of duty to force us to see our potential.

-I am trying to find the artist that went into hinding when the teacher came out.
+I am trying to find the artist that went into hiding when the teacher came out.
 Teaching,

 an art within itself, is fullfilling but art is so important to me and I do not want to

 loose that.
-This site (created by me!) is part of my effort to keep that artist.
+This site (created by me!) is part of my effort to keep that artist alive.

 I hope you enjoyed my story, but I hope you enjoy my art much more!